prentissw/obsidian-charted-roots/wiki-content/Bases-Integration.md

 1. Open Settings → Core plugins
 2. Enable "Bases"

-### 2. Copy the Template
+### 2. Create a Base Template

-Canvas Roots provides a ready-to-use Base template:

-1. Navigate to `docs/assets/templates/family-members.base`
+Use Control Center to create a template:

+1. Open Control Center → **People** tab (or Places/Organizations)
-2. Copy the file to your vault
+2. Find the **Data tools** card
-3. Rename it as desired (e.g., `My Family.base`)
+3. Click "Create base template"
+4. The template is created in your configured folder

 ### 3. Open the Base

 Double-click the `.base` file to open the table view.
-You should see all notes with a `cr_id` property.
+You should see all matching notes.

 ### 4. Start Editing